California school districts would be required to restrict student cell phone use under bill passed by Legislature

 The bipartisan bill, the Phone-Free Schools Act, gives districts until July 1, 2026, "to develop and adopt ... a policy to limit or prohibit the use by its pupils of smartphones while the pupils are at a schoolsite or while the pupils are under the supervision and control of an employee or employees of that school district, county office of education, or charter school."
 Districts would be required to update their policies every five years.

-The legislation also includes an newly-added amendment that will allow districts to use what they called "enforcement mechanisms" that limit students' access to their phones.
+The legislation also includes a newly added amendment that would allow districts to use "enforcement mechanisms" that limit students' access to their phones.

 Republican Assembly member Josh Hoover of Folsom introduced the bill alongside Democratic Assembly members David Alvarez of Chula Vista, Josh Lowenthal of Long Beach and Al Muratsuchi of Torrance.
 It now heads to the desk of Gov. Gavin Newsom, who is expected to sign it.
 Newsom previously urged educators to restrict phone use in the classroom and called for a statewide cell phone ban on public school campuses.